spotinst/help/src/docs/elastigroup/getting-started/create-an-elastigroup-for-azure.md

 Learn how to:

-- [Import Existing Azure Resources](elastigroup/azure/getting-started/import-an-existing-azure-resource.md) such as a Scale Set, an Application Gateway, a Classic Load Balancer or a VM.
+- [Import Existing Azure Resources](elastigroup/azure/getting-started/import-an-existing-azure-resource.md) such as a Scale Set, an Application Gateway, or a VM.
 - [Clone an Existing Elastigroup](elastigroup/tutorials/azure/clone-an-existing-elastigroup).